Fantasy Baseball Rankings 2026: Breakouts from model that called Jacob Wilson's huge season

 One of the Fantasy baseball breakout 2026 the model is high on: Orioles catcher Samuel Basallo.
 The 21-year-old is a catcher by nature and a consensus top-10 prospect, but he'll likely spend most of his time as the designated hitter this season with Adley Rutschman still established as the top backstop in Baltimore.

 Basallo could also mix in at first base, giving him potential to be eligible at multiple positions to boost his value as a power hitter.
 The Dominican prospect launched 73 home runs in 1,460 career minor league at-bats and he has 20-homer potential as a rookie.
-The model ranks Basallo ahead of veterans like Carson Kelly and Dillon Dingler.
+The model ranks Basallo, who has an ADP of 232, ahead of veterans like Carson Kelly and Dillon Dingler.

-Another of the 2026 Fantasy baseball breakouts the model advises targeting: Reds first baseman Sal Stewart.
+Another of the 2026 Fantasy baseball breakouts the model advises targeting: Reds first baseman Sal Stewart, who has an ADP of 192.
 The former first-round pick got a taste of the majors last season and hit five home runs in just 55 at-bats.
 Now he's got a chance to line up at first base every day for Cincinnati and the expectation is that he'll provide a big-league ready bat.

 Stewart slashed .309/.383/.524 last season across 118 games in double-A and triple-A before making his MLB debut in September and finished with 25 homers across all levels.
 The model ranks him ahead of established big leaguers like Ryan O'Hearn, Nolan Schanuel and Nate Lowe.
 See more breakouts at SportsLine.